kristian-lange-tw/JATOS_docs_v3/pages/Tips-and-Tricks.md

 1. the worker didn't start more than 10 JATOS studies at the same time in parallel after running the abandoned study

 Condition 3 is very unlikely a problem and for 1 you can just check the 'reloadable' checkbox in the component's settings.
 Condition 2 is more difficult, it demands the worker to return to the computer and browser they run the study before.

+### Abort study and keep a message

+If the `jatos.abortStudy` function is called, usually after the worker clicks some "Cancel" button, all result data that was sent to JATOS during this study run is deleted.
+That includes result data from prior components of this study run.
+But sometimes one want to save a bit of information that is not going to be deleted.
+One example could be that you want to pay the worker anyway although they cancelled the study but for this you need their email address - but unfortunately the email address is gone with the survey data in component x.

+One can send a message together with `jatos.abortStudy` as a parameter and this message is not deleted together with the other result data.
+E.g. `jatos.abortStudy("participants ID is 12345678");`.
+This message can then be seen in every result page in the 'Message' column.

+### How to let a Personal Single Worker redo his study?

+A Personal Single Worker is only allowed to run their study once.
+But sometimes you want to allow them to do it a second time (maybe they accidentally clicked the 'Cancel' button).
+One way would be to just create another Personal Single Link and hand it to the worker in question.
+But there is another way without creating a second Link: by just deleting the result belonging to this worker in one of the result pages.
+This allows this Personal Single worker to redo this study.